-Or you can just do what your group is set up to do but going the extra mile, perhaps involving more members of the community than you normally do, and making an extra effort to make a difference.
+Or you can just do what your group is set up to do, but going the extra mile, perhaps involving more members of the community than you normally do, and making an extra effort to make a difference.

 Whatever action you decide to do, the main thing is to get everyone committed to doing it.
-Also it is good to discuss what you did afterwards with all your colleagues, noticing the impact of the action on the wellbeing of the recipients and yourselves, and reflect on how putting the value into action and reconnecting with each other and your community has helped to embed the value in the life of the group and its members.
+Also, it is good to discuss what you did afterwards with all your colleagues, noticing the impact of the action on the wellbeing of the recipients and yourselves, and reflect on how putting the value into action and bringing people together in your group and/or community has helped to embed the value in the life of the group and its members.